andrewchristman/andrewchristman.github.io/_pages/about.md

 My teaching experience added another layer—audience analysis.
 Working with students all the way from 6<sup>th</sup> grade to college taught me how to adopt perspectives very different from my own and make information accessible to a wide range of audiences.

-My portfolio includes a how-to guide with troubleshooting and escalation for PaperScorer, a non-technical conceptual explainer for version control and Git, and a beginner quick-start tutorial for Markdown.
+My portfolio includes a how-to guide with troubleshooting and escalation for PaperScorer, a beginner quick-start tutorial for Markdown, and a non-technical conceptual explainer for version control and Git.
 I’m currently seeking technical writing roles in help center and enablement, and I would welcome the opportunity to [connect](https://www.andrewchristman.com/contact/).